mikofure/MikoIDE/Contributing.md

 - Create custom components in `components/`
 - Follow the existing dark theme patterns
 - Use CSS custom properties for theming

-### Python
-- Follow PEP 8
-- Use black for formatting (included in requirements.txt)
-- Write docstrings for functions and classes
-- Use type hints where appropriate

 ## 🧪 Testing